-On December 1, 2013 Kari Rene Hunt was brutally murdered in front of her children ages 9, 4 and 3.
-She was killed by her estranged husband whom she was intending to divorce.
-She agreed to meet him at a local motel to leave the children with him for a short visitation.
+On December 1, 2013 Kari Rene Hunt was brutally murdered by her estranged husband whom she was intending to divorce.
+She agreed to meet him at a local motel to leave their children with him for a short visitation while he was in town.

 Her estranged husband, Brad Allen Dunn, apparently ambushed her in the motel room and cornered her in the restroom.
 During the struggle and resulting death of Kari, her oldest daughter, age 9, (name with held for privacy) attempted to dial 911 from the motel room phone.
 She followed instructions as taught by her mother on the way to call for help but she was never instructed that in some hotels and motels you must first dial a "9" and then 911.